I was 10 years old. Like every good girl at VBS, I got

 I was 31 years old.
 The concerned looks on the faces of some of my best friends are forever sketched in my mind.
 They were tired of the lies.
 They were sick of being manipulated and stolen from.
 Their hearts ached at the thought of me killing myself.

-But most of all, they hated seeing me break the heart of God.
+But most of all, they hated seeing me break

 My pastor said they would do whatever it took to get me the help I